LouLapins/Bootstrap-HappyTravels/README.md

 ## My first Bootstrap project - A mock travel blog
 -------
-*This is school project for my 'HTML & CSS' class, with focus on learning how to use Bootstrap.*
+*School project for my 'HTML & CSS' class, focused on learning how to use Bootstrap.*

 ### Installation:
 Make a new folder.